 This album sees the return of original drummer, Greg Hall (after an absence of six years).
 Dave left to join Machine Head.

 The band also contributed the Black Sabbath cover “Sweet Leaf” to the Hempilation: Freedom Is NORML compilation album to help NORML, and the Subhumans cover “The Big Picture” appears as the B-side of the “Open Book” promotional single.

 A three disk boxed set with remastered versions of Ignorance and Surf Nicaragua with additional bonus material, including the “Draining You of Life” demo tape and a live DVD, was originally slated for release in September 2005, but was released in Europe only in the summer of 2007 by Metal Blade Records.

 A clip of the band’s video for the song “The American Way” is used in the movie Encino Man.
 The title track from the album “Independent” can be heard in the college football movie The Program.

 *Special thanks to SACRED REICH for over two decades of thrashin’! – Kinger

 As a reminder, please feel free to pass along these posts to your Metal buddies to help spread the “Metal Gospel“ if you like what you read!

 Metal blogger tip:

 *Subscribing prevents you from having to keep checking back to see if we got off our lazy bum and got around to actually posting something new!
-Just fill in your email address in the (form on the right hand side of this page).
+Just fill in your email address below.
+It’s easy.